-I'm Rozanna Niazi, a professionally qualified psychotherapist offering online and telephone counselling.
+I'm Rozanna Niazi, a professionally qualified psychotherapist offering face to face, online and telephone counselling.
 I take a person-centred integrative approach, which means I tailor the therapy to suit you.
 I can help you to understand your feelings, accompany you as you learn to behave more authentically and deliberately, exploring your needs and strengths and accepting yourself as valuable and worthy.
 I can teach you skills to manage your emotions and relationships more effectively, to help you live a richer life.

-Despite my career success, I felt dissatisfied with corporate life in the City.
+Despite career success, I became disenchanted with corporate life in the City.
 I retired from law to seek a change of direction and to travel, adventure and live abroad.
 When it came to re-imagining my career path, training as a psychotherapist seemed a natural progression, given my love of working with people and my years of experience of family and mental health problems.

 Combined, I have over thirty years’ experience in business management, law and counselling.
 I thrive on helping people question their assumptions, beliefs and values and guiding them through life crises, dilemmas and transitions towards a more meaningful life.
 I have a particular interest in Autism Spectrum Disorders and working with people from the LGBTQ+ community.
-My know-how means I am a competent parenting and life coach.
+My know-how means I am a competent parenting and relationship coach.

 Bachelor of Law, LLB (Hons), 1990